When creating a Scene, the geographical features such as the ground, sea, and mountains are essential.

-When moving the mouse pointer to the Scene window, it changes into a blue shadow-like pointer.
-Then place it where you want to add irregularities and click the mouse to add them.
+When moving the mouse pointer in the Scene window it changes into a blue shadow-like pointer.
+Using your mouse place the brush where you want to add irregularities and click and drag the mouse to add them.

 In ‘Settings’, ‘Brush Size’ defines the size of the brush and ‘Opacity’ defines ‘variation width’.

 The word ‘variation width’ might not describe how ‘Opacity’ works very well, so let’s compare the actual results with Opacity set to 10 and 100.
-In both cases, I draw in the same way with the same settings except for Opacity.
+In both cases, I draw in the same way with the same settings except Opacity is adjusted.

-I think the above animations gives you an idea of what ‘variation width’ is.
+The above animations should give you an idea of what ‘variation width’ is.

 Click the second tool button ‘Paint Height’ to display the settings below.

-‘Brush Size’ and ‘Height’ work in the same way as those for ‘Raise/Lower Terrain’.
+‘Brush Size’ and ‘Height’ works in the same way as those for ‘Raise/Lower Terrain’.

-By setting the ‘Height’ value, you can create the plateaus with the specified height.
+By setting the ‘Height’ value, you can create the plateaus with a specified height.

 Next, apply textures to the terrain.

-Download and import the ‘Terrain Textures Pack Free’ asset from Asset Store.
+Download and import the ‘Terrain Textures Pack Free’ asset from the Asset Store.

-Then the ‘Add Terrain Texture’ window pops up, so click ‘select’ in the ‘Non (Texture 2D)’ box on the left.
+The ‘Add Terrain Texture’ window will appear, click ‘select’ in the ‘Non (Texture 2D)’ box on the left.

-It brings up a list of textures.
-You can choose any, but let’s select ‘GrassUV01’ this time.
+This will bring up a list of textures.
+You can choose any texture you want, but let’s select ‘GrassUV01’ for this example.

 Close the window and click ‘Add’.